mrbungle64/ecovacs-deebot.js/README.md

 ### 0.8.0 (alpha)
 * (m8schmit) Added types for TypeScript
-* Some fixes and improvements
-* Lots of documentation and refactoring
+* Lots of code documentation
+* Lots of code improvements
+* Added some new models to config
+* Added unit care to LifeSpan components
+* Added current spot area name to the events
+* Some fixes
-* Bump some dependencies
+* Updated dependencies

 ### 0.7.2
 * Bumped mqtt to 4.3.6